jadehjk/nodeapp/README.md

 ## Prerequisites

-You need a working version of docker-compose.
+You need a working version of docker-compose and nodejs.

 You can see your version of docker-compose by running `docker-compose --version`.

 To install docker-compose, follow the download instructions here: https://docs.docker.com/compose/install/

+To install nodejs, follow the download instructions here: https://nodejs.org/en/download/

 ## Running the app